“If you’re walking down the right path, and you’re willing to keep walking, eventually you’ll make progress.”

 – Barack Obama

 Therapy sessions can range anywhere from $85 – $400 per hour.
-Medicaid, for example, is only willing to cover three therapy sessions a year, despite the fact that catastrophic injury survivors need dozens upon dozens of therapy sessions per year.
+Medicaid, for example, is only willing to cover three therapy sessions a year, despite the fact that neurological injury survivors need dozens upon dozens of therapy sessions per year.
 Because people with disabilities tend to have a very sedentary lifestyle, exercising the body in therapy is even vital for maintaining one’s heart health.
-Paying for therapy out-of-pocket can put an impossible burden on families along with the many hospital bills, pricey home modifications and expensive accessibility equipment that all might be necessary following a catastrophic injury.
-Apart from being emotionally and physically devastating, disabilities are insanely expensive and we all need to do our part in helping those who need it the most.
+Paying for therapy out-of-pocket can put an impossible burden on families along with the many hospital bills, pricey home modifications and expensive accessibility equipment that all might be necessary following a neurological injury.
+Apart from being emotionally and physically challenging, these injuries are insanely expensive.

 Did You Know?